Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Introduction

-Given the success of merging ZNE and CDR into vnCDR, in this paper we consider whether or not it is beneficial to unify these other error mitigation methods with VD.
-By considering the number of copies used in VD to be a noise-control parameter, we use Clifford data to guide an extrapolation to the noiseless case (corresponding to the many copy limit), much like vnCDR.
+Given the success of merging ZNE and CDR into vnCDR, in this paper, we consider whether or not it is beneficial to unify these other error mitigation methods with VD.
+By considering the number of copies used in VD to be a noise-control parameter, we use Clifford data to guide a combination of VD-mitigated observables, much like vnCDR.
 While also adding ZNE-like noise amplification we arrive at a framework unifying CDR, ZNE, and VD, which we call UNIfied Technique for Error mitigation with Data (UNITED).
+A summary of the steps used in UNITED is shown in Figure~\ref{fig:summary}.

-In order to get a realistic idea of how ZNE, vnCDR, VD, and UNITED compare we carry out a numerical study benchmarking the performance of each technique when mitigating a local observable produced by a random quantum circuit.
+In order to get a realistic idea of how ZNE, vnCDR, VD, and UNITED compare we carry out a numerical study benchmarking the performance of each technique when mitigating a local observable produced by a random quantum circuit, and one term of a Max-Cut problem cost function for a circuit obtained when optimizing the Quantum Alternating Operator Ansatz (QAOA).
 We explore their performance on a simulator based on the current error rates of an ion-trap quantum computer.
-We compare performance across various system sizes and circuit depths, involving systems of up to $10$ qubits and depths of up to $128$ Molmer-Sørensøn entangling gates layers.
+We compare performance across various system sizes and circuit depths, involving systems of up to $10$ qubits and depths of up to $128$ Molmer-Sørensøn entangling gate layers.
 Furthermore, we systematically compare the necessary shot cost for each method in its mitigation task, providing a fair comparison to guide experimenters in this field.

-Overall, we show an advantage of vnCDR over VD and ZNE for all considered regimes apart from the regime of shallow circuits with $10^5$ shots for which ZNE performs best.
-For the largest considered shot budget ($10^{10}$) our new unified method UNITED gives an advantage over all other methods considered.
-ZNE and VD can give good corrections, but their corrections do not significantly improve with a reasonable increase in the total shot budget.
-The unified approaches of vnCDR and UNITED display significant improvement over both ZNE and VD, but a higher total shot cost is necessary to unlock that improvement.
-This suggests that the unified methods (vnCDR and UNITED) are the more powerful techniques, and the advantage they offer becomes clear when investing sufficient resources.
-Hence, we believe such unified methods are crucial to explore.